blackfireio/documentation/up-and-running/agent-upgrade.rst

 ------

-We provide a new ``2`` tag for the ``blackfire/blackfire`` Docker image that points to the lastest version of the image.
+We provide a new ``2`` tag for the ``blackfire/blackfire`` Docker image that points to the latest version of the image.

 There is also a ``1`` tag alongside the existing ``latest`` tag that points to the previous version of the image for backward compatibility.